python-discord/bot/bot/resources/tags/mutable-default-args.md

 embed:
     title: "Mutable default arguments"
 ---
-Default arguments in python are evaluated *once* when the function is **defined**, *not* each time the function is **called**.
+Default arguments in Python are evaluated *once* when the function is **defined**, *not* each time the function is **called**.
 This means that if you have a mutable default argument and mutate it, you will have mutated that object for all future calls to the function as well.